 For treating type 2 diabetes, your doctor will likely start you on a low dosage of Mounjaro and adjust it over time to reach the right amount for you.
 They’ll ultimately prescribe the smallest dosage that provides the desired effect.

 Starting dose.
-Your starting dose of Mounjaro will usually be 2.5 mg, which you’ll take once per week.
+Your starting dose of Mounjaro will likely be 2.5 mg, which you’ll take once per week.
 After 4 weeks, your doctor will increase your dosage to 5 mg once per week.
 You’ll stay at this dosage long term if it works well for you.

 Dose increase.
 If your blood sugar is still too high, your doctor can increase your dose again by 2.5 mg.
 You’ll take this increased dose once per week.